Hayden Moore

-Hayden Leon Moore (born July 5, 1995) is an American former professional Canadian football quarterback.
+Hayden Leon Moore (born July 5, 1995) is an American former professional football player who was a quarterback for the Hamilton Tiger-Cats of the Canadian Football League (CFL) in 2019..
 He played college football for the Cincinnati Bearcats.
-He also played for the Hamilton Tiger-Cats of the Canadian Football League (CFL) in 2019.

 College career

 Statistics

-In his first season as quarterback for the Bearcats, Moore threw for 1,885 yards, helping the Bearcats secure third place in their conference.
+In his first season as quarterback at the University of Cincinnati, Moore threw for 1,885 yards, helping the Bearcats secure third place in their conference.
 2016 saw Moore play as starting QB for the first time, where he threw for 1,744, an effort that was only enough for Cincinnati to reach 4th in the division.
 2017 was a breakout year for Moore; however, he was unable to convert his exemplary stats into wins for the Bearcats, with Cincinnati finishing the season with only 4 wins.